 The primary cause of razor bumps is friction between the razor and the ingrown hair.
 Ingrown hair is caused when hair grows into your skin rather than out of it.
 Your skin will develop pimple-like bumps as a result of this friction.

-Women who shave their body hair are more likely to experience razor bumps and the reason could be anything be it sensitive skin or curly hair.
-However, Razor bumps normally go away with time without specific treatment, but it is a good idea to switch to waxing or embracing the depilatory cream to avoid the razor bumps in the first place itself.
+Women who shave their body hair are more likely to experience razor bumps and the reason could be anything, be it sensitive skin or curly hair.
+However, Razor bumps usually go away with time without specific treatment, but it is a good idea to switch to waxing or embrace a depilatory cream to avoid razor bumps in the first place.

-These are merely but few safety measures to avoid razor burns.
-There is no definite guarantee that following any of the procedures will avoid the bumps completely and hence, when it comes to removing body hair, shaving might not be the best option available as it only cuts the hair off your skin’s surface and might not provide the exact smooth or silky affect you might be craving for.
+These are a few safety measures to incorporate into your routine if you’re actively searching for ‘how to get rid of razor bumps’.
+There is no definite guarantee that any of these procedures will avoid the bumps completely.
+Hence, when it comes to removing body hair, shaving might not be the best option available as it only cuts the hair off your skin’s surface and leaves your skin dry.
+For interesting offers on Veet, click below

 Disclaimer: *‘RB India Pvt Ltd claim based on research conducted by Neilsen in November 2016, among 161 females (SEC A/B, in the age group of 18 – 35) across Delhi.’